Decomposition of complex hyperbolic isometries by involutions: Introduction

 In this paper, our interest is the isometry group $\PU(n,1)$ of the $n$-dimensional complex hyperbolic space $\h^n$.
 A \emph{complex $k$-reflection} of $\h^n$ is an elliptic isometry that has an eigenvalue $1$ of multiplicity $n-k$ and an eigenvalue $\lambda$ corresponding to the fixed points on $\h^n$, of multiplicity $k+1$.
 A {complex reflection} need not be an involution.
 It follows from the result of B\"unger and Kn\"uppel \cite{bn1} that every element in $\PU(n,1)$ is a product of an involution and two elliptic isometries.
 We prove in this paper that we can take those elliptic isometries as a product of three involutions and a complex $k$-reflection.
 That is, we prove that every element in $\PU(n,1)$ is a product of at most four involutions and a complex $k$-reflection, $k \leq 2$, see \thmref{th2} in \secref{chi}.
 Thus every isometry of $\h^n$ is a product of a {complex $k$-reflection} and two reversible elements.
-Along the way, we prove that the involution length of $\SU(n)$ is four or five according as $n \neq 2 \mod 4$ or $n = 2 \mod 4$, see \thmref{th1} in \secref{sun}.
+Along the way, we prove that the involution length of $\SU(n)$ is four or five according as $n \not \equiv 2 \mod 4$ or $n = 2 \mod 4$, see \thmref{th1} in \secref{sun}.
 Djokovi\'c and Malzan \cite{dm2} obtained a formula for the involutory-reflection length of an element with determinant $\pm 1$ in $\U(n)$ and established that the involutory-reflection length is $2n-1$.
 Our result shows that if instead of the family of involutory-reflections, we take the set of all involutions as the generating set, then the involution length of $\SU(n)$ is essentially independent of $n$ and can be improved further to four or five.

-We have learned that Julien Paupert and Pierre Will \cite{pw2} are investigating involution length in $\PU(n,1)$ and it seems from their work that the involution length of $\PU(2,1)$ is $4$.
-As a consequence of the work in this paper, the problem of finding involution length in $\PU(n,1)$ is now closely related to the problem of finding involution length of $k$-reflections, $k \leq 2$.
+We have learned that Julien Paupert and Pierre Will \cite{pw2} are investigating involution length in $\PU(n,1)$ and it seems to them that the involution length of $\PU(2,1)$ is $4$.
+As a consequence of the work in this paper, the problem of finding involution length in $\PU(n,1)$ is now closely related to the problem of finding involution length of $k$-reflections, $k \leq 2$, also see \lemref{invo} where it has been observed that the involution length is also closely related to the ``Hermitian length" of an element.

 Finally, in \secref{choi}, we give a short proof of a well-known result by Choi \cite{choi} that states that every holomorphic isometry of $\h^n$ is a product of two anti-holomorphic involutions.
 Choi's original proof is not available in literature and the result for $\PU(2,1)$ was proved by Falbel and Zocca \cite{fz} using a different argument.
 This result is a starting point of the recent investigation of Paupert and Will on ``linked pairs by real reflections" \cite{pw1}.